 It isn’t just the individual businesses collaborating with the Tourism Recovery Programme that are benefiting, but further collaborations with countless local suppliers and companies.
 Whether it be local artisans performing ceremonies as part of the day trip or reforestation projects being provided with a cut from the tours – that long-promised and often diluted ‘trickle-down-economy’ seemed to be in play here.

 This is one of the easiest ways we can make an impact as a traveller – by finding tourism companies that employ and support various parties.
 By removing the cash-heavy international business at the top, there is much more money to spread equally through these partnerships as profits allow.

-‘Every tourism business is a part of an intricate chain whereby supporting a particular company means that everyone else, from the first supplier to the last customer, benefits from it’, Manuel from the Tourism Recovery Programme, clarified to me, elaborating on the spectrum of business supported by the programme.
+‘Every tourism business is part of an intricate chain whereby supporting a particular company means that everyone else, from the first supplier to the last customer, benefits from it’, Manuel from the Tourism Recovery Programme clarified to me, elaborating on the spectrum of business supported by the programme.

 In Casa Jacinta Guest House, it wasn’t just Andrea Álvarez Sánchez and her family that were gaining support from the programme.
 With a publishing house, local artists, and a small painting workshop for artists supported by the hotel, many of the unconnected people working in these other outlets would have lost their income if the guest house had collapsed.

 Now, as more guests check in to this boutique accommodation, more money will funnel down to these artisans, which I personally find so important as the arts are often the first to die when money becomes tight.